c58/marsdb/README.md

       updated();
     }, 10);
   })
-  .observe((posts) => {
+  // Or just pass join spec object for fast joining
+  // (only one `find` will be produced for all posts) .join({ authorId: users }) // posts[i].authorId will be user object .observe((posts) => {
     // do something with posts with authors
     // invoked any time when posts changed